mtv37/BouabidVu2026/README.md

 ------------------
 ## Data Availability

-Both raw datasets and processed and organized datasets are available as a [DANDI Archive](https://dandiarchive.org/dandiset/001692/0.260303.1724).
+Both raw datasets and processed and organized datasets are available as a [DANDISET](https://dandiarchive.org/dandiset/001692/0.260303.1724).

 ------------------
 ## System Requirements